bellons91/personal-tech-notes/azure-cli/azure-cosmosdb-scripts.md

 # Operations on CosmosDB with Cloud CLI

-This page lists some scripts useful for operating on [[azure-cosmos-db]].
+This page lists some scripts useful for operating on [[Azure Cosmos DB]].

 ## Create a CosmosDB account